 The Great Lakes region is not the most popular location to major in Physics, because there are merely 837 students graduating each year from 36 degree programs.

 Physics degrees in the Great Lakes region cost anywhere around $82,616 to $302,911 dependent upon financial aid packages and availability of in-state tuition.
 The typical price of a Physics degree in the US is $157,527.

 Keep scrolling to discover the Great Lakes region's top Physics colleges.

 The rankings below showcase the top Physical Sciences schools in the Great Lakes region for Physics students.
 Read the full ranking methodology to discover the way we chose the colleges that appear on this list.

 University of Chicago is a wonderful option for students pursuing a Physics degree.
-After graduation, physics students usually earn around $53,552 in the first five years of their career.
+Physics students from University of Chicago earn a boost of around 4.6% over the average earnings of physics majors.
 Chicago, Illinois is an appropriate environment for young people who relish the active city life.

 It's difficult to beat University of Wisconsin - Madison if you wish to pursue Physics as a major.
 University of Wisconsin - Madison physics graduates make 6.1% more than the typical physics student.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.